IBM-Bluemix-Docs/ComposeForMySQL/connecting-external.md

 go get github.com/go-sql-driver/mysql
 ```

-You can use the following code to connect to MySQL.
+You can use the following exmaple code to connect to MySQL.

 ```go
 package main